telerik/ajax-docs/controls/grid/columns/header-context-menu.md

 ## Using header context menu for filtering

 As of Q1 2010 RadGrid is equipped with a new filtering menu.
 It will be a sub-part of RadGrid's header context menu and will allow for filtering the grid's data on two conditions related with a logical AND operator.
-To switched on/off header context filter menu a new property has been introduced into the RadGrid control -__RadGrid.EnableHeaderContextFilterMenu/____GridTableView.EnableHeaderContextFilterMenu__.
-In addition, it is important that __RadGrid.EnableHeaderContextMenu/____GridTableView.EnableHeaderContextMenu__ and __RadGrid.AllowFilteringByColumn/GridTableView.AllowFilteringByColumn__ properties be set to true in order for the header context filter menu to be available.
-For the purpose of supporting this extension to RadGrid's filtering mechanism, each __GridColumn__ will feature an additional current filter function/value properties that are set to contain the second filter condition data.
-These properties are called __AndCurrentFilterFunction__/__AndCurrentFilterValue:__
+To switched on/off header context filter menu a new property has been introduced into the RadGrid control -**RadGrid.EnableHeaderContextFilterMenu/GridTableView.EnableHeaderContextFilterMenu**.
+In addition, it is important that **RadGrid.EnableHeaderContextMenu/GridTableView.EnableHeaderContextMenu** and **RadGrid.AllowFilteringByColumn/GridTableView.AllowFilteringByColumn** properties be set to true in order for the header context filter menu to be available.
+For the purpose of supporting this extension to RadGrid's filtering mechanism, each **GridColumn** will feature an additional current filter function/value properties that are set to contain the second filter condition data.
+These properties are called **AndCurrentFilterFunction**/**AndCurrentFilterValue:**

 ````ASPNET
 	  <telerik:GridBoundColumn CurrentFilterFunction="GreaterThan" CurrentFilterValue="2.5"